 89. Duval Street: Can’t decide on a bar?
 In Key West, it’s all about Duval Street.
 From dinner to drinks and beyond, you can do it all here.
 Show up with no plans, then see where the night takes you.

 Want more options?
-Check out The Ultimate Key West Bar Guide.
+Check out the Ultimate Key West Bar Guide.

-Family-Friendly Things to Do in the Florida Keys
+Family-Friendly Things to Do in the Florida Keys with Kids

 Traveling with little ones?
 Let’s start with a few essential steps that everyone from 8 to 80 will love!

-91. Historic Key West Seaport: With endless shopping, restaurants, watersports, and events, this the perfect area for families who love being spoilt for choice.
-There’s always something new going on, so check the calendar … or just arrive hungry and find the perfect spot to eat.
+91. Historic Key West Seaport: With endless shopping, restaurants, watersports, and events, this is the perfect area for families who love being spoilt for choice.
+There’s always something new going on, so check the calendar … or arrive hungry and find the perfect spot to eat.

 92. Florida Keys Aquarium Encounters, MM 53.5: Year after year, this place is voted the best place to bring kids.
-Let the little ones touch, feed, and swim with the most incredible creatures of the sea.
+Let the little one’s touch, feed, and swim with the most incredible creatures of the sea.

 93. Turtle Hospital, MM 48.5: Have little ones who love animals?
 Bring them to explore and learn as they help sick and hurt sea turtles in this hospital.